tasmota/docs/Shutter-and-Steppers.md

 - you can use **only bipolar** stepper motors.
 - you must use the **same combination** of stepper drivers and stepper motors.
 - a `shutteropenduration<x>` **must be same** as `shuttercloseduration<x>`.
 - you must **definitely configure** your stepper drivers.
+- the connection of the COUNTER **is mandatory**, or the ESP will always random freeze.

 ***NOTE 1:***
  if you use 1 stepper motor cofiguration.
  - if you use only one stepper motor, you must step-by-step execute the commands for SHUTTER1 only.
- - the connection of the COUNTER is mandatory, or the ESP will always random freeze.

  ***NOTE 2:***
  if you use 2 or more stepper motor cofiguration.
  - you must step by step execute the commands first for SHUTTER1, and only then for SHUTTER2.
- - the connection of the COUNTER is mandatory, or the ESP will always random freeze.
  - at one moment in time, only one stepping motor should work.
  - you can use only one speed value for all stepper motors.
  - a maximum of four shutters per device are supported (1 shutters = 1 stepper motor).